darky/tavmant/README.md

 ## Installation

-1. Download this repo
+1. Clone this repo in *tavmant* folder
-2. Create folder *tavmant.app* and place here unpacked electron files
+2. Also in *tavmant* create folder *tavmant.app* and place here unpacked electron files
 3. Run `./tools/link_electron.sh`